Tanq16/containerized-security-toolkit/README.md

 Now, the start function can be executed to start the docker container in a detached state which can be ssh-ed into using the password that is printed on the screen after the container ID.

-Following the CLI-Productivity Suite, it's best to do the following after ssh-ing &rarr;
+Following the CLI-Productivity Suite, it's best to do the following after SSH-ing &rarr;

+1. SSH into the running container and optionally use dynamic port forwarding on port 65500 to connect to ports via the SSH tunnel
-1. Execute `run.sh` using &rarr; `sh run.sh` right after ssh-ing
+2. Execute `run.sh` using &rarr; `sh run.sh` right after SSH-ing
-2. Start `vim` to trigger auto plugin install, which takes ~10 seconds, then exit so that `vim` is fully configured for the next launch
+3. Start `vim` to trigger auto plugin install, which takes ~5-10 seconds, then exit so that `vim` is fully configured for the next launch in the same session
-3. Start a `tmux` default session using the alias `tt` and press `Ctrl+b` followed by `Shift+i`, which takes ~3 seconds to trigger auto plugin and configuration install
+4. Start a `tmux` default session using the alias `tt` and press `Ctrl+b` followed by `Shift+i`, which takes ~3 seconds to trigger auto plugin and configuration install

 Thats it!
 At this point the container is fully ready and usable.
 The `run.sh` script can be customized to contain any instructions needed to get a container ready for work.
 This can be directly run from the home directory as it's copied in the start image function.
 This script also contains commands to fix slow paste in `oh-my-zsh`.